courtneymickelsen/cse310-module4/README.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
-* I would like ot add support for deleting transactions.
+* I would like to add support for deleting transactions.
 This would involve searching each line, and removing lines that match the remove value.
 * This doesn't happen often, but sometimes I get a bug where the menu doesn't accept user input and it just keeps looping.
 I'd like to figure that out.
 * I'd also like to update it so that the user doesn't have to end the program in order to save the added transactions to the file and view them.